-- Based on recent and planned housing development, there is potential to add between 290 and 317 new students into the District over the next 10+ years. - From the 20-year peak in enrollment in the 2002-03 (1,292) school year, the 2021-22 total enrollment had declined by 6.11% or 79 students to 1,213. - Kindergarten enrollment, a key indicator, has been trending slightly upwards since 2001-02.
+- Based on recent and planned housing development, there is potential that new housing may add between 239 and 278 new students into the District over the next 10+ years. - From the 20-year peak in enrollment in the 2004-05 (1,280) school year, the 2022-23 total enrollment had declined by 2.27% or 29 students to 1,251. - Kindergarten enrollment, a key indicator, has been trending slightly upwards since 2001-02.
 Kindergarten saw its 20-year enrollment high of 110 in 2016-17.
-In 2021-22, enrollment came in at 84 students, 13 more students than projected. - This year's Kindergarten enrollment generated a survival ratio of 1.8667, higher than the average ratio of the past 18 years.
+In 2022-23, enrollment came in at 85 students, 20 less students than projected. - This year's Kindergarten enrollment generated a survival ratio of 1.3492, lower than the average ratio of the past 10 years.
 The District has consistently seen birth-to-kindergarten survival ratios above 1.0, a good sign for future enrollment. - The three age cohorts have seen stability over the past 20 years, with K-5 seeing enrollment increases over the past few years.
-Since 2015-16, the K-5 cohort has been steadily increasing which will result in higher enrollment in the upper cohorts over the next decade and a good sign for increasing enrollment. - Enrollment in the K-5 and 9-12 grade cohorts increased since last year, with the largest increase coming in the 9-12 cohort.
-After hitting a 20-year low of 324 last year, the 9-12 cohort increased to 361 in 2021-22.
-Enrollment in the 6-8 cohort was the only cohort that saw a decrease since last year. - The market for existing homes has been getting stronger since 2014.
-2021 is projected to be the hottest year for existing home sales in the District yet, with projected highs in Median Sales Price, Days on Market, and Units Sold. - New home construction over the past few years in the District has the potential to add more schoolage children over the next decade. - The average number of births per year has been declining since 2002 and does not project to have increased significantly in 2020 or 2021.
-There are concerns that, due to the pandemic, birth classes in 2020 and 2021 will be smaller than average. - Projected enrollment in grades K-5 is projected to remain stable through 2026-27.
-At the end of the projection period enrollment is projected to be 598. - Total enrollment is projected to increase to 1,296 through 2026-27, a 6.84% or 83 student increase from 2021-22.
+Since 2015-16, the K-5 cohort has been steadily increasing which will result in higher enrollment in the upper cohorts over the next decade and a good sign for increasing enrollment. - Enrollment in the K-5 and 6-8 grade cohorts increased since last year, with the largest increase coming in the 6-8 cohort.
+From last year's enrollment the 6-8 cohort is had increased by 5.1% Enrollment in the 9-12 cohort was the only cohort that saw a decrease since last year. - The market for existing homes has been getting stronger since 2014.
+Houses in 2022 are projected to have a Median Sales Price of \$340,000, only having an average of 21 days on the market. - New home construction over the past few years in the District has the potential to add more schoolage children over the next decade. - The average number of births per year has been declining since 2002 and is not projected to increase significantly in 2021 or 2022. - Total enrollment is projected to increase to 1,334 through 2027-28, a 6.63% or 83 student increase from 2022-23.